sorentwo/soren-website/_posts/2015-10-19-layering-api-defenses-with-caching.md

 ## The Outer Curtain Wall (HTTP Caching)

 The outer layer of defense is [HTTP Caching][httpc].
-HTTP caching is the outer wall, catching hints about what clients have seen and responding intelligently.
+HTTP caching is the outer wall, catching hints about what clients have seen and responds intelligently.
-If a client has already seen a resource and has retained a reference to the `Etag` or `Last-Modified` header then our application can quickly respond with a `304 Not Modified`.
+If a client has already seen a resource and has retained a reference to the `Etag` or `Last-Modified` header, then our application can quickly respond with a `304 Not Modified`.
 The response won't contain the resource, allowing the application to do less work overall.